Professor Cicely Marston

 Research

-My research focuses on interdisciplinary work on sexual and reproductive health and community participation, sexual behaviour (including coercion), particularly of young people, transitions to adulthood, contraception and abortion, healthcare improvement for marginalised populations, complex public health interventions, and community participation in health.
+I lead interdisciplinary work on complex interventions, sexual and reproductive health and community participation, sexual behaviour (including coercion), particularly of young people, transitions to adulthood, contraception and abortion, healthcare improvement for marginalised populations, and community participation in health.
 I also work with various external organisations, including the World Health Organization in these areas.

-This sickle cell life: voices and experiences of young people with sickle cell was a co-produced project with young people, carers and clinicians that explored life and care transitions to adulthood for young people with sickle cell.
+This sickle cell life: voices and experiences of young people with sickle cell.
+This was funded by NIHR and was a co-produced project with young people, carers and clinicians that explored life and care transitions to adulthood for young people with sickle cell.

 Most of my papers are available open access, many via LSHTM research online.
 If you can't find the paper you need, please email me.